 Please be aware that there are a few restaurants and cafes on this list that are not 100% vegan, but we hope this doesn’t put you off visiting them.
 We are firm believers that eating in non-vegan restaurants can be as important as supporting vegan businesses, as once these establishments see that there is demand for vegan options, many will work to make veganism more accessible, which can only be a good thing.

 Free PDF Guide to Dining Out in BrightonWe are currently working on a more comprehensive guide to dining out in Brighton.
 If you would like to receive a (free) copy when it is complete, please use the form below.
-Additionally, if you would like to contribute to the guide, please get in touch.
+Additionally, if you would like to contribute to the guide, please get in touch via the contact email address in the footer.

 Did we miss anything?
 If your favourite vegan-friendly haunt isn't on the list, please share the details in the comments below.